DreamPurchaseZnz/English_learning/R1: word root Mit.md

-immerse                        ---> sink into sth; to put sb/sth into a liquid; become involved in sth emerge                         ---> sink out of sth; to become known emergency                      ---> to plunge out of sth; a sudden serious and dangerous event or situation submerge                       ---> under sinking ; to go under the surface of water or liquid; to hide feelings, options,etc
+immerse                        ---> sink into sth; to put sb/sth into a liquid; become involved in sth emerge                         ---> sink out of sth; to become known emergency                      ---> to plunge out of sth; a sudden serious and dangerous event or situation submerge                       ---> under sinking ; to go under the surface of water or liquid;
-                                    completely
+                                    to hide feelings, options,etc completely

 ```
 ## min(men ) = to hang, to project , to make sth smaller
 ```
-diminish                      ---> di(intensely) small ; to become or to make sth become smaller, weaker eminent                       ---> hang/ project out ; unusual; excelent preeminent                    ---> hang/ project out ahead others; more important, powerful, capable than other people imminent                      ---> in the the state of hanging; likely happen very soon prominent                     ---> hang/project thoroughly ; important or well known; easily seen menace                        ---> sth to hang sb; a person or thing causes or may cause serious damage, harm or danger administer                    ---> sb make a project ;  to manage and organize the affair of a company, an organization,
+diminish                      ---> di(intensely) small ; to become or to make sth become smaller, weaker eminent                       ---> hang/ project out ; unusual; excelent preeminent                    ---> hang/ project out ahead others; more important,
+                                   powerful, capable than other people imminent                      ---> in the the state of hanging; likely happen very soon prominent                     ---> hang/project thoroughly ; important or well known; easily seen menace                        ---> sth to hang sb; a person or thing causes or may cause serious damage, harm or danger administer                    ---> sb make a project ;  to manage and organize the affair of a company, an organization,a country etc. miniature                     ---> much smaller than usual; a very small copy or model of sth minimal                       ---> very smaller in size; as small as possible minimum                       ---> the smallest that is possible or allowed
-                                   a country etc.
-miniature                     ---> much smaller than usual; a very small copy or model of sth minimal                       ---> very smaller in size; as small as possible minimum                       ---> the smallest that is possible or allowed